cfrancoeur/cfrancoeur.github.io/research.md

 Liu, N. T., Bauchan, G. R., **Francoeur, C.B.**, Shelton, D. R., Lo, Y. M., & Nou, X. 2016. *Ralstonia insidiosa* serves as bridges in biofilm formation by foodborne pathogens *Listeria monocytogenes*,*Salmonella enterica*, and Enterohemorrhagic *Escherichia coli*.
 Food Control, 65, 14–20.
 [Click here for PDF](../images/Liu_2016_foodcontrol.pdf)

 ## Research Interests
 I am interested in the roles of microbes in allowing hosts to adapt to environmental changes.
 Scientists have observed microbes (bacteria, fungi, and viruses) making a difference in coral reef bleaching (Webster & Reusch, 2017), drought tolerance in plants (Márquez et al., 2007), and fighting [invasive species](http://www.apsnet.org/publications/apsnetfeatures/Pages/ChestnutBlightDisease.aspx).
 Understanding how microbes shape the boundaries of what environments their hosts can inhabit will become even more important as the conditions of Earth shift due to human influence.
+For the past ten years, I have mostly been focusing on microbes that associate with insects (i.e., insect-microbe symbioses).
+Insects are amazing for studying host-microbe associations since they occupy almost every imaginable environment, their microbiota is generally less diverse than mammals (Douglas, 2011), and you can maintain them in a small amount of laboratory space.

+Ants offer a fascinating platform to explore how microbes are involved in the evolutionary trajectories of their macroscopic hosts.
+The ~13,000 known species of ants fill a variety of niches worldwide and I'm interested in exploring the composition and role of microbes in impacting the diverse approaches to survival amongst ants.
+I am currently focusing on a group of ants that have convergently evolved distinctive food storage behaviors, the honeypot ants.

+~This section is in progress.
+Check back for more details and cool pictures soon.~

-### Works Cited
+##Works Cited
+Douglas, A. E. (2011).
+Lessons from studying insect symbioses.
+Cell Host and Microbe, 10(4), 359–367. https://doi.org/10.1016/j.chom.2011.09.001

 Márquez, L.M., Redman, R.S., Rodriguez, R.J., & Roossinck, M.J.
-2007.
+(2007).
 A virus in a fungus in a plant: Three-way symbiosis required for thermal tolerance.
 Science 315:513-515.

-Pinto-Tomas, A. A., Anderson, M. A., Suen, G., Stevenson, D. M., Chu, F. S. T., Cleland, W. W., Weimer, P.J., & Currie, C. R. (2009).
-Symbiotic Nitrogen Fixation in the Fungus Gardens of Leaf-Cutter Ants.
-Science, 326(5956), 1120–1123. https://doi.org/10.1126/science.1173036

 Webster, N.S., & Reusch, T. BH.
-(2017) Microbial contributions to the persistence of coral reefs.
+(2017).
+Microbial contributions to the persistence of coral reefs.
 The ISME Journal, 11, 2167-2174.

-Pictures taken by [Alexander Wild](http://www.alexanderwild.com/), Don Parsons, and Daniel Erhardt.
-Figure assembled by Charlotte Francoeur.